PradeepTheAnalyst/python_project/Projects/README.md

 ## Filter US Jobs

-To focus my analysis on the U.S. job market, I apply filters to the dataset, narrowing down to roles based in the United States.
+To focus my analysis on the U.S. job market, I applied filters to the dataset, narrowing down to roles based in the United States.

 ```python
 df_US = df[df['job_country'] == 'United States']